stellaevat/tokenkit/docs/tokenizer_transfer.md

 name=$NAME
 ```

 The name to track the experiment with.
 By default, `tokenkit` uses [Weights & Biases](https://www.wandb.ai/) to track experiments.

+This is all, you can now transfer your first model!

 ## Transfer to Bytes